umangtdesai/MBE-Data-Analysis/mmao95_Dongyihe_weijiang_zhukk/README.md

 ## Project #1
 In this part we retrived some datasets and managed to transform them into some meaningful datasets using relational primitives.

+### Street Book
+After our contacts with BU Spark! staff, we get this Street Book dataset which mainly describes basic information of `Street Name`, `Gender`, `Zipcodes`, `Rank`, etc. Therefore, we fully use this dataset with our Famous People one to get related data and generate a new dataset named Filtered_ famous_poeple_streets.

 ### Famous People
 This dataset comes from [https://www.50states.com/bio/mass.htm](https://www.50states.com/bio/mass.htm).
 We parsed names of famous people and stored them into MongoDB with their `full_name`, `first_name`, `last_name` and `middle_name`.